 Then we were free!!!!
 We practically floated home we were all so happy.
 We celebrated by taking the kids to the movie theater.
 It was our first time in a movie theater here and we had fun.
 We saw Rio 2, in Ukrainian of course. 🙂

 Now we have three months to decide what to do about school next year for Addy, Ezra, and Havalah.
-For Addy and Ezra we have a couple options, one being continuing on in their current school.
+For Addy and Ezra, we have a couple options, one being continuing on in their current school.
 Kids here stay with the same children all the way till graduation, and they keep their same teacher for the first four years, so that would be a nice, familiar place to return to in the fall.
 We’ll see.
 We need to pray and figure out what God’s best school plan is for this next year.
 I don’t even want to think about it right now.
 The homeschooler in me is just SO HAPPY to have all my children at home.
 Sigh…bliss.

-What do with Hava next year is another mystery.
+What to do with Hava next year is another mystery.
 Children don’t start “official” school here until they are 6 or 7- usually closer to 7.
 Before that, most children attend дитячий садок “sadik”.
 It’s like daycare/preschool/kindergarten.
 They do learn the kindergarten fundamentals there, and if your child doesn’t attend sadik they really won’t be ready for first class.
-So, in order for first class to be easier on Havalah when she turns 6 or 7, it really does make sense to put her in a sadik, at least part time.
+So, in order for first class to be easier on Havalah when she turns 6 or 7, it really does make sense to put her in a sadik, at least part-time.
 Parents can choose how often they send their kids, so it’s not mandatory that she go…we just feel like it would benefit Havalah to get more time each week for language acquisition, since she is pretty much always just home with us, hearing English.
 BUT- I really, really don’t want her all alone in a class where she doesn’t understand anyone.
 She’s so tiny!
 AND, I really want her to learn to read and write in English first.

-School has definitely been easier on Addy, because she already has such a great grasp on English reading and writing.
-Ezra, on the other hand, doesn’t read or write in English super well, and now after 4 months of Ukrainian school and no English school he is on about the same level with both languages when it comes to reading and writing.
-(Of course he has almost zero comprehension of Ukrainian reading) I know this is normal and he will catch up, it’s just nice with Addy to know I don’t need to worry about building her English language skills- we can just work on Ukrainian.
+School has definitely been easier on Addy because she already has such a great grasp on English reading and writing.
+Ezra, on the other hand, doesn’t read or write in English super well, and now after 4 months of Ukrainian school and no English school, he is on about the same level with both languages when it comes to reading and writing.
+(Of course, he has almost zero comprehension of Ukrainian reading) I know this is normal and he will catch up, it’s just nice with Addy to know I don’t need to worry about building her English language skills- we can just work on Ukrainian.
 Ez needs help with both.
 Hence me wanting Hava to learn English skills WELL first.

 Oh my, all this bilingual stuff makes my brain hurt.
 I wish there was a manual for all this. 🙂 Ah well, one day at a time.
 The important thing is that they are learning and they are growing.
 We have our whole lives to learn.
 I don’t want to be in a rush on their behalf.
-At this point we are leaning toward putting Havalah in a sadik two mornings a week, and doing home school kindergarten the other three days.
+At this point, we are leaning toward putting Havalah in a sadik two mornings a week and doing home-school kindergarten the other three days.

 So far we’ve been really happy with our experience in Ukrainian public school.
 Our kids’ teacher is so kind to them and she truly cares about their success.
 Addy and Ezra feel comfortable at school and the kids are nice to them.
 Never in a million years would I have imagined I would be a mom and my kids would be in a national school in a foreign country.
 I mean, as long as I dreamed of being a missionary you’d think I would have thought this one through, but nope.
-I guess I probably always thought they’d be homeschooled, or go to an international, English speaking school or something.
+I guess I probably always thought they’d be homeschooled, or go to an international, English-speaking school or something.
 What an interesting road we travel.
-For all it’s ups and downs and uncertainties I wouldn’t trade it for the world.
+For all its ups and downs and uncertainties I wouldn’t trade it for the world.